porcinus/FreeplayADC2Backlight/README.md

 # FreeplayADC2Backlight
 This program is design to update screen backlight using a potentiometer connected to a MCP3021A ADC.
+It does require setPCA9633 [https://github.com/TheFlav/setPCA9633]

 # History
 - 0.1a : Initial release, PreAlpha stage.